-Eye Color Guide - The Most Common Eye Colors
+Eye Color Guide - Common Eye Colors

 The human eye is both beautiful and unique.
 Much like a fingerprint, each individual's eye color is specific only to them, with no others sharing the same shape, color and appearance.
 So what eye colors are the most common, and which are the rarest?